eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ### Settings

-In the Settings tab, there are options to configure the PIN or TouchID.
+In the Settings tab, there are options to configure the passcode or TouchID.

 ## Push Notifications